Frequently Asked Questions

 How do I nominate lands for the competitive sale?

-If there are trust lands you would like to see appear on a Competitive Offering, notify SITLA either by email to firstname.lastname@example.org or by letter addressed to Mr. Bonner at 675 East 500 South, Suite 500, Salt Lake City, UT 84102.
-Your expression of interest should describe the lands by township-range-section and quarter-quarter description.
-SITLA will review your request and if the lands are available, they will be placed on the next available sale.
-Refer to the Competitive Offering Schedule Dates.
+If you would like to nominate any trust lands for the quarterly Competitive Offering, contact either Lisa Wells at firstname.lastname@example.org or David Alldredge at email@example.com or by mail to 675 East 500 South, Suite 500, Salt Lake City, UT 84102.
+Your expression should describe the lands by township-range-section-quarter/quarter.
+SITLA will review your request, and if the lands are available, they will be placed on the next available sale.
+Refer to the 2017 Competitive Mineral Lease Offering Schedule for dates.

 What do I need to do to get an approved Application for Permit to Drill (APD) on SITLA lands?